Pascal-Lohscheidt/build-ai/docs/src/app/docs/peer-deps/page.md

 ### How Peer Dependencies Work

-When you use Sunken Trove in your project:
+When you use build-ai in your project:

 1. You only need to install the peer dependencies that you actually use
 2. If you're using React components, you don't need to install Solid.js or Lit